Super-resolving frequency measurement with mode-selective quantum memory: Results

-The residual bias observed for near-zero separations in MLE is directly attributed to the non-negativity constraint imposed on the parameter $\epsilon$, as we analyzed in Section A. For the limited photon budgets in our experiments ($2\times10^3$ to $100\times10^3$), this estimator bias is unavoidable for small separations and is dependent on the number of detected photons.
-Figure~\ref{fig:results_2}(a) illustrates the measured MSE and the CRLB, both scaled by $N$ for comparison across different total detection counts.
-For separations $\epsilon < 0.5$, the MSE is significantly lower than the CRLB for the DI method.
-The experimentally measured MSE quantifies the total estimation error for a given photon budget, including contributions from both the bias and the variance of the estimator.
-At low photon numbers, such as $N$ = $2\times10^3$, the MSE falls below the CRLB for small separations $\epsilon < 0.15$ — a consequence of the estimator bias.
-As the photon count increases to $100\times10^3$, the MSE approaches the CRLB as the bias decreases.
-This observation is consistent with our earlier discussion of MLE bias at small separations.
-These results show that for moderate photon budgets, the MLE exhibits a non-zero bias for small separations.
-However, the contribution of the bias to the MSE becomes negligible with increasing photon counts, allowing the estimator to perform reliable estimation at higher photon numbers.
+The residual MLE bias near $\epsilon=0$ is mainly attributed to the non-negativity constraint on $\epsilon$.
+This bias is unavoidable under limited photon budgets and depends on the number of detected photons.
+Fig.~\ref{fig:results_2}(a) plots $\mathrm{MSE}\times N$ together with the corresponding CRLBs for comparison across different detected counts.
+For $\epsilon<0.5$, the measured MSE is generally smaller than the DI CRLB, indicating improved precision.
+However, at low photon numbers (for example, $N=2\times10^3$), the MSE falls below the mode-filtering CRLB for $\epsilon<0.15$ owing to estimation bias.
+As $N$ increases to $100\times10^3$, the MSE approaches the CRLB as the bias decreases, consistent with earlier discussion.
+Thus, while the MLE introduces a small bias at low photon numbers and small separations, its contribution to the MSE becomes negligible at larger $N$, enabling reliable high-precision estimation.